 By March 1970, Samuel Gompers was yet again leaving to tour the western Pacific.
 It was headed for Subic Bay where it stayed until July 1970.
 Next, the ship docked at Yokosuka, Japan, and then finally, on 13 September 1970, the ship returned to San Diego.

-In its next deployment that lasted 9 months, the ship traveled to South Vietnam twice to assist ships operating there.
+In its next deployment which lasted 9 months, the ship traveled to South Vietnam twice to assist ships operating there.
 During this tour, the vessel was nicknamed Fat Sam, standing for Fast Attack Tender, Samuel Gompers.
-The ship was the only repair vessel ordered into hostile waters during the Vietnam War, and by design had very few options of protecting itself which meant it was virtually defenseless in the face of enemy attack.
+The ship was the only repair vessel ordered into hostile waters during the Vietnam War, and by design had very few options for protecting itself which meant it was virtually defenseless in the face of enemy attack.

 In 1978, the Samuel Gompers was dry-docked at Swan Island Shipyard, Portland, Oregon for technical changes targeting boilers and the fuel system.

-In October 1978 the Samuel Gompers allowed for women to be a part of the crew for the first time, a practice that became more and more habitual in the following years with destroyer tenders and other non-combative vessels.
+In October 1978 Samuel Gompers allowed for women to be a part of the crew for the first time, a practice that became more and more habitual in the following years with destroyer tenders and other non-combative vessels.

-In 1984, the ship became the first one to have performed a major engine replacement during a deployment and not while stationed in a port but anchored off Oman in the Indian Ocean.
+In 1984, the ship became the first one to have performed a major engine replacement during deployment and not while stationed in a port but anchored off Oman in the Indian Ocean.

-In October 1995, the ship was placed out of commission at Norfolk, Virginia and in July 2003, it was used as a target during an exercise and sunk during a practice session.
+In October 1995, the ship was placed out of commission at Norfolk, Virginia, and in July 2003, it was used as a target during an exercise and sunk during a practice session.

 Asbestos Risks on the USS Samuel Gompers (AD-37)

 All throughout the 20th century until well into the 1970s, asbestos-based materials were heavily used in virtually everything that a construction job would encompass.
-Large amounts of asbestos were directed towards the Navy and shipbuilding sites for the mineral to be incorporated into anything from valves, gaskets or pipe insulation for hot water and steam pipes.
+Large amounts of asbestos were directed towards the Navy and shipbuilding sites for the mineral to be incorporated into anything from valves, gaskets, or pipe insulation for hot water and steam pipes.